My Experience with 2e (AHDH+HIGH IQ>145)

 In my mind, this specific brand of 2e (ADHD+HIGH IQ) is high-functioning ADHD in practice — or else High IQ with an Executive Disability.
 Some say that ADHD is a learning disability, but I reject that.
 To this day, it is a superpower to me.
 Hypervigilance, empathy, divergent and lateral thinking are all traits that will make me great in my pursuits (from military, to scholarship and engineering).

-My mind is able to understand all problems — those I face and those I have within — and develop complex systems, approaches, and habits for addressing them.
+My mind is able to understand all problems — those I face, those I choose, and those I have within — and develop complex systems, approaches, and habits for addressing them.
 Even my daily schedule looks like ADHD, but because I have a great deal of self-control, resilience, determination, will and tenacity, I can hold it together fairly well on the surface.

-Inside myself and the work itself however, nothing is clicking.
+Even while inside myself, and in the work, nothing is clicking: there is a lack of engagement on a literal neurochemical.
 The engine is running, but there is a problem with the transmission, which is not able to translate the power from the engine into forward motion and momentum.

 I knew that I had ADHD and HIGH IQ, but it took me — ME, with complete access to all the data of my personal experience — 15 years to realize that they effect one another and create something new.